• Why Paris

 07 Monday Dec 2015

-Posted by Trailblazer Travel Books in paris patisseries, Paris shopping, Paris Walks, Paris Wandering
+Posted paris patisseries, Paris shopping, Paris Walks, Paris Wandering

 Pedestrians rejoice.
 A few delivery trucks make their way through at times but mostly you’re free to saunter along sniffing and devouring all the colorful activity with your eyes.
 Cameras down, enjoy the moment and the buzz of the locals.
 Rue Montorgueil’s name translates literally to “Mount Pride”.
 Kids love this street; watch for the walking balloon vendor.